How to control your home stereo with Alexa or Google Home

 Sonos, Harman Kardon, and Ultimate Ears are among the brands that offer speakers with Amazon Alexa built in.

-JBL, Polk Audio, and Sony bring you speakers with Google Assistant.
+JBL, Polk Audio, Sony and others bring you speakers with Google Assistant.

 So how do you play music with these devices?
 Both Google Home and Amazon Echo are compatible with music services like Spotify® and Pandora®.
 Use the Amazon Alexa app or Google Home app to choose your music service(s) of choice (it's the same app you use to set up the device).